OnionKnight2/binary-search-tree/README.md

 #insert and #delete method accept a value to insert/delete

 #find method accepts a value and returns the node with the given value

+#level_order method accepts a block.
+This method should traverse the tree in breadth-first level order and yield each node to the provided block.
+The method should return an array of values if no block is given